Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Label informativeness

 In summary, $\mathrm{LI}$ is a simple graph characteristic suitable for comparing different datasets.
-It complements homophily by distinguishing different types of heterophilous graphs.
+We note that $\mathrm{LI}$ is not a measure of homophily. $\mathrm{LI}$ naturally complements homophily measures by distinguishing different types of heterophilous graphs.

-\section{Empirical Illustrations}
+\section{Empirical illustrations}

-In this section, we first characterize existing graph datasets in terms of homophily and $\mathrm{LI}$ to see which structural patterns are currently covered.
-Then, we show that $\mathrm{LI}$, despite being a very simple graph characteristic, much better agrees with GNN performance than homophily.
+In this section, we first characterize some existing graph datasets in terms of homophily and $\mathrm{LI}$ to see which structural patterns are currently covered.
+Then, we show that $\mathrm{LI}$, despite being a very simple graph characteristic, much better agrees with GNN performance than homophily.\footnote{Implementations of all the graph measures discussed in the paper and examples of their usage are provided in \href{ https://colab.research.google.com/drive/186KlV8PrWOq_woZVaRWGYC2B10vSm7S2?usp=sharing}{this Colab notebook}.}

-\subsection{Characterizing Real Graph Datasets}
+\subsection{Characterizing real graph datasets}

 We first look at the values of homophily and label informativeness for existing graph datasets.
 For this analysis, we choose several node classification datasets of different sizes and properties.
-Statistics of these datasets and values of all the measures discussed in this paper are provided in Table~\ref{tab:datasets} in Appendix, while Table~\ref{tab:datasets-selected} shows selected results.
+Statistics of these datasets and values of all the measures discussed in this paper are provided in Table~\ref{tab:datasets} in Appendix~\ref{app:real-datasets}, while Table~\ref{tab:datasets-selected} shows selected results.

 Recall that both node and edge homophily are sensitive to the number of classes and class size balance.
 Indeed, they may indicate high homophily levels for some heterophilous datasets.
-An extreme example is \texttt{genius}, which is known to be heterophilous: $h_{edge} = 0.59$, while for more reliable adjusted homophily we have $h_{adj} = -0.05$.
+An extreme example is \texttt{questions}: $h_{edge} = 0.84$, while more reliable adjusted homophily shows that the dataset is heterophilous: $h_{adj} = 0.02$.
 In fact, all binary classification datasets in Table~\ref{tab:datasets} could be considered homophilous if one chooses $h_{edge}$ or $h_{node}$ as the measure of homophily.
-The reason is the disbalance of classes, and that edge and node homophilies do not satisfy constant baseline.
-In contrast, $h_{adj}$ corrects for the expected number of edges between classes and shows that most of the considered binary classification datasets are heterophilous.
+In contrast, $h_{adj}$ satisfies the constant baseline property and shows that most of the considered binary classification datasets are heterophilous.